 13. Don't fake it

-This isn’t a guide to skive off work; you’re an adult and should be passed that by now — you’ll have a holiday allowance for that anyway!
+This isn’t a guide to skive off work; you’re an adult and should be past that by now — you’ll have a holiday allowance for that anyway!
 It’s completely unethical to fake it and you’ll probably get caught out one way or another if you do.
 Don’t even think about pulling a sickie in order to carry out work for another job — it’s considered gross misconduct and can result in serious legal repercussions.

 14. Follow up